HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

     description="TODO",
     chart_url="",
     sheets_gid="",
-    sql_file=".sql"
+    sql_file=""
   )
 }}

 _Figure 1.34.
 Image formats as loaded from CSS._

 This chart breaks down the image formats of images loaded from CSS.
 It does not include images loaded from HTML, just those that appear in a style rule.
-There has been a significant swing away from PNG (down from 44% to 30%), with SVG and WEBP each seeing an increase of 6 percentage points.
+There has been a significant swing away from PNG <span class="numeric-bad">(▼from 44% to 30%)</span>, with SVG and WEBP each seeing an increase of 6 percentage points.

 ### Number of images in CSS